github/codeql/ql/docs/learn-ql/introduce-libraries.rst

   ``getStmt(i)`` to access the ``i``\ th statement in the body of this clause
-- ``RecvStmt``: a receive statement in a ``case`` clause of a ``select`` statement; use ``getLhs(i)`` to access the ``i``\ th left-hand side of this statement, and ``getExpr()`` to access the underlying receive expression
+- ``RecvStmt``: a receive statement in a ``case`` clause of a ``select`` statement; use ``getLhs(i)`` to access the ``i``\ th left-hand side of this statement, and ``getExpr()`` to access the underlying receive expression.

 Expressions
 ~~~~~~~~~~~